cockpit-project/cockpituous/sink/README.md

 is specified in the status JSON object, that the specified link will take precedence.
 If a relative link is specified, it will be relative to the URL that the sink would have used.

+### Extras format

+The `"extra"` part of a status object should be an array of strings.
+Each string is a URL and is downloaded into the log directory.
+The last component of the URL will be the name of the file in the log directory.